dubrod/MODX-Select-Input-CSV/README.md

 # MODX Select Inputs from CSV
 Your typical automotive Year / Make / Model Input from a CSV

-You can deep link (autofill) a form with URL params "quote&year=2019&make=Jeep&model=Wrangler"
+You can deep link (autofill) a form with URL params ".com/quote/&year=2019&make=Jeep&model=Wrangler"

 No AJAX requests just a quick refresh of the page with pure JS.

-Page HTML
+Page HTML:

 ```
 [[!CSVselect]]